 Under the direction of Professor Li Wei, in July 2011, the two research centers designed and tested the BCI survey.
 In September 2011, the first surveys were distributed and results computed.
-From May 2012 to January 2016, the research team has published 45 monthly BCI survey reports.
+From May 2012 until today, the research team has published monthly BCI survey reports.